-- 1. Current HSA statutory regulations and codes of practice. - 2.
-EPA Guidance documents.
+1. Current Health and Safety Authority construction regulations and codes of practice.

 Access

 To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.